Ultimate Guide to Selling on Shopify

 In addition to these plans, as a seller, you can also opt for Shopify Lite, a $9 per month program that allows you to list on Facebook and complete sales through that platform; you can sell, create invoices, and customize any order.
 For companies or retailers with larger-scale operations, Shopify Plus helps you connect deeper with your customer base and understand your own business more comprehensively.

 In this article, we discussed what is Shopify and some benefits of using shopify. also, we compared shopify with its competitors and how much does it cost to start your shopify store.
+There are many ways on how to promote shopify store and increase your traffic and revenue. our friends at Omnistar affiliate created a good guide on how to promote shopify store.
 To help you with your shopify success we listed some additional resources below to check out.

 Additional resources for Selling on Shopify